-But Pipp spent several years in professional baseball as one of the game’s best sluggers and a fine glove man at first base.
+Pipp spent several years in professional baseball as one of the game’s best sluggers and a fine glove man at first base.
 He was a key member of the first Yankee team to win the World Series.

 Pipp grew up in Grand Rapids, Michigan, just as that city was becoming the furniture center of the country.
-Starting in the last two decades of the 19th century, tens of thousands of feet of lumber were floated into the city on the Grand River and processed to make fine wood furniture that was in turn delivered to the world via the Great Lakes.
+Starting in the last two decades of the 19th century, tens of thousands of feet of lumber were floated into the city on the Grand River and processed to make wood furniture that was delivered to the world via the Great Lakes.
 Pipp’s father moved to the region to take a job in the burgeoning industry.

 He also enjoyed playing baseball, and at 6’2 and neatly muscled, Pipp was an impressive athlete, displaying power at the plate and finesse at first base.
 During his college days, in summer months he starred on the diamond for Kalamazoo in the Southern Michigan League.
-At the age of 19 he was clearly better than the competition in that low-level league and accepted a contract offer from the Tigers, who assigned him to Providence in the International League.
-Pipp pounded the pitching in the International League and was promoted to Scranton in the New York State League in 1913.
+At the age of 19 he was clearly better than the competition in that low-level league and accepted a contract offer from the Detroit Tigers, who assigned him to Providence in the International League.
+Pipp pounded the pitching in that league and was promoted to Scranton in the New York State League in 1913.
 Detroit summoned him in the middle of the season for a quick cup of coffee.